Alchemist-X/howcryptoworksbook/Part_09_Custody.md

 Practice **segregation and tiering** by value.
 A common target is cold ≥90%, warm ~5–10%, hot <5%.
 Enforce ceilings—not just targets—and reconcile continuously.

+> Controls callouts:
+> - Key ceremony & attestation: witnessed, recorded; device measured-boot; hash-chained logs anchored externally.
+> - Admin-plane dual control: JML (joiner–mover–leaver), two-person rule for policy changes, break-glass with timelock/duress.
+> - Production isolation: dedicated signing network, one-way data flow for cold paths, firmware pinning/SBOM.
+> - Provider exit plan: MPC share export/refresh, BYO-HSM option, independent escrowed recovery.
+> - Legal posture: bankruptcy remoteness/title, segregation model, sanctions/Travel Rule, key-location jurisdiction.
+> - Assurance & insurance: SOC2/ISO + red-team; crime/specie limits and exclusions (hot/warm/cold sub-limits).
+> - Independent reconciliation & proofs: daily reconcile to customer ledger; periodic proof-of-assets/liabilities (client-verifiable).

+### Mnemonic Seed Phrases (12/18/24 words) vs Multisig

+Mnemonic seed phrases (BIP‑39) are human‑readable encodings of cryptographic entropy.
+Valid lengths are 12, 15, 18, 21, or 24 words—so 18‑word phrases are indeed supported.
+The words encode entropy plus a checksum; combined with an optional passphrase (the “25th word”), they are stretched (PBKDF2) into a master seed from which hierarchical wallets (BIP‑32/44) derive accounts and addresses.
+Anyone who learns the mnemonic and passphrase can deterministically recreate all derived keys and control funds.

+Key implications:
+- Single‑signer root: a mnemonic is one secret.
+It is fast and portable but a single point of failure.
+Loss or exposure equals total loss of control.
+- Hardening: generate and verify on hardware wallets/HSMs, consider a passphrase, store offline (e.g., metal backup), and periodically test restores.
+If removing single‑point risk is required, use multisig or Shamir backup.

+How this differs from multisig:
+- Policy location: a mnemonic encodes a single key; any “policy” is off‑chain and social.
+Multisig enforces policy on‑chain (Bitcoin/EVM) with M‑of‑N keys.
+- Failure domains: mnemonic = one secret to protect; multisig = several independent keys, requiring a quorum to spend.
+- Recovery: mnemonic restore needs the one phrase (and passphrase); multisig recovery requires the threshold number of distinct keys/seed backups.
+- On‑chain footprint: multisig is visible on‑chain (e.g., Bitcoin scripts, EVM contracts like Safe), while a single mnemonic signs normal single‑sig transactions.

+High‑level entropy and quantum context:
+- Word counts and entropy: 12, 15, 18, 21, and 24 words correspond to ~128, 160, 192, 224, and 256 bits of entropy.
+The BIP‑39 list has 2048 words (2^11), so each word carries 11 bits.
+A short checksum (ENT/32 bits; e.g., 4 bits for 12‑word) is appended to catch errors, yielding 12×11=132 total bits for a 12‑word phrase.
+- Today vs longevity: 128‑bit entropy is strong for today’s classical security.
+For multi‑decade or generational horizons, prefer 24 words (≈256‑bit entropy) and/or add a strong passphrase to materially raise brute‑force cost.
+- Quantum risk: Mnemonics protect against guessing.
+A future Grover‑style quadratic speedup would make brute‑forcing 128‑bit feel like ~64‑bit and 256‑bit like ~128‑bit—still astronomically hard at those levels.
+The bigger quantum risk is to signature schemes (e.g., ECDSA/EdDSA) via Shor’s algorithm, which could recover private keys from public keys once revealed on‑chain.
+- Practical guardrails: avoid address reuse so public keys are not exposed until spend; favor 24 words + high‑entropy passphrase for long‑term storage; plan to migrate to post‑quantum‑safe wallets when mature.
+- Multisig and quantum: multisig reduces single‑point and insider risk but does not eliminate Shor’s risk—each signer key is still ECDSA/EdDSA today.
+It remains valuable for operational resilience while the ecosystem transitions to post‑quantum primitives.

 ### DeFi and Asset Nuances

 DeFi approvals are the most common institutional trap.
 Avoid **infinite allowances**, simulate transactions before signing, maintain allowlists, and defend against **address poisoning**.
 On **Bitcoin**, UTXO consolidation improves operations but can reduce privacy; use **PSBT** workflows and consider **Taproot/muSig** for scalable multi‑party policies.
 On **Ethereum and L2s**, separate **validator** and **withdrawal** credentials, assess bridge trust assumptions, and consider private relays for sensitive flows.